LostStrix/List-RC-EUR-No-scam-/README.md

  • Chem-Casino: Ordered three products from chem-casino and they arrived fine, although they speak broken English and take forever to respond to emails. ☑️💬

+ • Quasar-chemicals: Reliable site according to users.
+Ships to Germany. ☑️💬

+ • Designerchems: Ship to Germany. ❔💬

 _________________________________________________________________________________________________________________________